Environmental and Climate Change

 - Earth Science G1F, Environmental Science G1F

 - Fail (U), Pass (3), Pass with credit (4), Pass with distinction (5)

 - The Faculty Board of Science and Technology, 23 May 2019

 - Responsible department

 - Department of Earth Sciences

-15 credits in environmental science, earth science or biology alternatively participation in 15 credits in sustainable energy transition.
+15 credits in environmental science, earth science, sustainable energy transition or biology.

 On completion of the course, the student should be able to:

 - describe the relationship between the geological and climatic development of the Earth